-Guilty or not guilty Every element of the offence must be proved before the defendant can be convicted.
+Guilty or not guilty

+Every element of the offence must be proved before the defendant can be convicted.
 The prosecutor should outline each element of the offence they intend to prove before the trial starts.
 If this does not happen, ask for it to be done.
 The burden of proof rests with the prosecution and the standard of proof is 'beyond reasonable doubt'.
 This means that you have to be satisfied so that you are sure that the accused is guilty.
 If you are not sure, you will find the accused not guilty.
 Occasionally, the burden of proof is reversed and rests with the defendant.
 The standard of proof is 'on a balance of probabilities' i.e. more likely than not.
-For example, once the prosecution has proved that a defendant was using a motor vehicle on a road, the probabilities, that they had valid insurance.

-☐ It is advisable to make notes of the evidence, but you can also seek clarification from the legal adviser's notes.
+For example, once the prosecution has proved that a defendant was using a motor vehicle on a road, the burden shifts to the defendant to prove, on a balance of probabilities, that they had valid insurance.
+It is advisable to make notes of the evidence, but you can also seek clarification from the legal adviser's notes.